 As epidemiologist Adam Kucharski pointed out on his Twitter page, this trend also shows the importance of reducing infection rates at an early stage of the epidemic.

 ” When the new outbreak broke out, on average, each person with Covid-19 would infect about 2.5 other people.
-On average, about 5 days of incubation for the next case to appear.
-So we estimate There will be 2.5 ^ 6 = 244 infections after only one month.
+On average, about five days of incubation for the next case to appear.
+So we estimate.
+There will be 2.5 ^ 6 = 244 infections after only one month.

-But if we could cut the transmission coefficient in half, each person would then infect only 1.25 others, we would only have 4 new infections in the same period . “
+But if we could cut the transmission coefficient in half, each person would then infect only 1.25 others.
+We would only have four new infections in the same period. “

 And individual actions can make a big difference.
-Reuters said a Covid-19 patient in South Korea, called Patient No. 31, did not adhere to the principles of social distance.
+Reuters said a Covid-19 patient in South Korea, called Patient No. 31, did not adhere to social distance principles.

-While having symptoms of Covid-19 infection, this person was in direct contact with 1,160 others and created terrible clusters of infection.
+While having symptoms of Covid-19 infection, this person was in direct contact with 1,160 others and created terrible disease clusters.
 The lesson here is not to be like Patient No. 31.
-If you have symptoms of fever, cough, shortness of breath, isolate yourself at home to protect loved ones and the whole society.
+If you have fever symptoms, cough, shortness of breath, isolate yourself at home to protect loved ones and society.

 Flatten the curve

 Of course, mathematically speaking, Covid-19 cannot spread exponentially forever.
-There is an upper limit to the population and over time, people begin to build immunity to the disease, and the infected people begin to recover creating a community immunity effect and the number will be slow. again.
+There is an upper limit to the population, and over time, people begin to build immunity to the disease.
+The infected people start to recover, creating a community immunity effect, and the number will be slow again.

-As with many other epidemics in the past, it is likely that we will reach a peak in Covid-19, after which, new infections will begin to diminish until R0 drops below 1 and the epidemic will be suppressed.
+As with many other epidemics in the past, we will reach a peak in Covid-19, after which new infections will begin to diminish until R0 drops below 1, the epidemic will be suppressed.

-However, the important thing we need to do is to take all combinations of measures to smooth this curve, spreading new cases over as long as possible.
+However, we need to take all combinations of measures to smooth this curve, spreading new cases over as long as possible.

-Using data from Hubei Province, China, where the Covid-19 virus originated and spread, and the majority of cases in China, author Tomas Pueyo posted on Medium a conceptual model. which he created, showing that even one day of implementing other social distance-keeping measures could reduce the burden of new Covid-19 cases on the health system:
+Using data from Hubei Province, China, where the Covid-19 virus originated and spread, author Tomas Pueyo posted a conceptual model in most China cases on Medium.
+Which he created, showing that even one day of implementing other social distance-keeping measures could reduce the burden of new Covid-19 topics on the health system:

 According to an estimate published in the New York Times, the highest number of cases in the United States can reach 9.4 million if disease intervention measures are not implemented.
 But with these measures starting to take off today, the cumulative peak can be reduced to 3 million.

 In short, interventions to prevent diseases need to be started as soon as possible.
-It was the golden time we had before the huge numbers came out.
+It was the golden time we had before the vast numbers came out.